nextflow-io/nextflow/docs/executor.md

 :::

 The local executor supports two types of tasks:
-- Script tasks (processes with a `script` or `shell` block) - executed via a bash wrapper
+- Script tasks (processes with a `script` or `shell` block) - executed via a Bash wrapper
-- Native tasks (processes with an `exec` block) - executed directly in the JVM
+- Native tasks (processes with an `exec` block) - executed directly in the JVM.

 (lsf-executor)=